xwiz/stamplay-selfkickstarter/README.md

 All the logic of the app is on the Stamplay widgets.
 Is too simple to understand.
 We also added a single widgets for data management of the campaign, project-data.js, this angular directive handles the success or error callback during payment process.
-In this file is very important that you give a value to foundObjectId variable.
-Do you remember the instance of found model that we have created one chapter before?
-Use the _id value of this instance for setting the foundObjectId variable
+In this file is very important that you give a value to fundObjectId variable.
+Do you remember the instance of fund model that we have created one chapter before?
+Use the _id value of this instance for setting the fundObjectId variable

 After your Stripe account was connected copy the stripe key from editor and insert it into all stripe payment widgets on index.html.
 **Example:**